-- Women's Philanthropy - WP Spring Event (tentative)
+- Federation CJA - LOJ Spring Event

 Who We Are

-Our Mission: Women’s Philanthropy inspires and engages women over 40 to mobilize resources and strengthen the Jewish Community.
+Our Mission: Women’s Philanthropy inspires and engages women over 40 to mobilize resources and strengthen the Jewish community.

 Our Vision: A strong and vibrant community for future generations.